Ross-White/connex-test/README.md

 ### `npm start`

-Runs the app in the development mode.\
+Starts the server and runs the client in development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-### `npm dev`
+### `npm run dev`

-Launches the client and server using nodemon.
+Launches the client and server in development mode, using nodemon.
 Any changes made will update as you work on the code.